+All My Relations Arts: "Native Voting Art Submission," Bill Brien.
 Even with the uncertainty of the future and the disorienting impact of significant change, this is a moment not only of recovering but of a major turning, enormous possibility and possible reconfiguration of the sector itself.
 Many arts groups are shifting from the traditional goal of stability to a new focus on resilience and adaptability.
 They recognize that the COVID phenomenon is less likely to be an isolated event than the first of many ongoing disruptions-whether stemming from new diseases, climate upheaval, social unrest, terrorism (either domestic or international) or a host of other potential causes-and agree that organizations who have prioritized adaptability and resilience are those most likely to survive.
 And there is a palpable sense that the survival of the arts is increasingly important for a nation that is deeply divided and torn by pandemics of a different sort-pandemics of disinformation, polarization, and mutual political contempt.
 In a time in which violence is increasingly embraced as an appropriate response to difference, book banning and limits on free expression are on the rise, and people find it increasingly difficult to share the same physical space with those with whom they disagree, the arts promote deep listening, social interaction, forums in which people of different beliefs and races and histories can come together to share a common experience.
 Especially as the country must find new ways of bonding across racial, political, religious and generational lines, the arts have a critical role to play in forging new pathways to remembering, understanding and forgiveness.
 With the planned retirement of the Foundation President in 2023, Jerome will soon embrace a new President who will bring insights, perspectives and commitments of their own, even as they face new potential financial constraints in this uncertain national economy.
-That said, the Board-which continues to be constituted of arts professionals-has committed to enlisting a leader that will be thoughtful, intentional and fearless in partnership with the arts community as the Foundation moves forward.
-The Foundation continues to look forward to that partnership and to support artists and arts organizations in the future as they move forward.
+That said, the Board-which continues to be constituted of arts professionals-has committed to enlisting a leader that will be thoughtful, intentional and fearless in partnership with the arts community.
+The Foundation looks forward to a continued role of supporting artists and arts organizations in the future.